(Visited 6,048 times, 1 visits today)

-The first tower, Wolf Point West, will rise 48 stories to a 493-foot height on the west end of the site and house 509 rental apartments.
-The building was topped out in summer 2015 and will begin first occupancies in January 2016.
+The first tower, Wolf Point West, rises 48 stories to a 493-foot height on the west end of the site and houses 509 rental apartments.
+The building was topped out in summer 2015 and began first occupancies in January 2016.